Finding the nonnegative minimal solutions of Cauchy PDEs in a volatility-stabilized market: Relative arbitrage

-The optimal arbitrage relative to the performance of the market portfolio is defined below. \begin{definition}[Optimal arbitrage] Given the dynamics of the market $\mathcal{X}(0)$, the initial wealth of the investor $v$, and the admissible portfolio $\pi \in \mathbb{A}$.
-In the market system \eqref{eq: x}, the investor pursues the optimal arbitrage characterized by the smallest initial relative wealth
+In this paper, we are interested in the portfolio optimization that achieves arbitrage opportunities relative to the market portfolio. \begin{definition}[Optimal arbitrage] In the market system \eqref{eq: x} with given initial market capitalization $\mathcal{X}(0)$, the investor pursues the optimal arbitrage characterized by the smallest initial relative wealth

-and the relative arbitrage portfolio $\{\pi(t)\}_{0 \leq t \leq T}$ that achieves such smallest initial relative wealth $u(T)$. \end{definition} In fact, we can define a sequence of subproblems $u(T-t, \cdot)$, which represents the initial optimal arbitrage quantity to start at $t \in [0,T)$ such that we match or exceed the benchmark portfolio at terminal time $T$.
-It follows
+and the relative arbitrage portfolio $\{\pi(t)\}_{0 \leq t \leq T}$ that achieves such smallest initial relative wealth $u(T)$. \end{definition} More precisely, we define a sequence of subproblems $u(T-t, \cdot)$, which represents the initial optimal arbitrage quantity to start at $t \in [0,T)$ so that we match or exceed the benchmark portfolio at the terminal time $T$ of the investment horizon.
+For $ 0 \le t \le T$, it follows that